danielphilipjohnson/Computer-Science/intro-cs/google_it_automation/2.using-python-with-operating-system/4.working-with-log-files/README.md

+# Introduction

 Imagine one of your colleagues is struggling with a program that keeps throwing an error.
 Unfortunately, the program's source code is too complicated to easily find the error there.
 The good news is that the program outputs a log file you can read!
 Let's write a script to search the log file for the exact error, then output that error into a separate file so you can work out what's wrong.

 What you'll do

-    Write a script to search the log file using regex to find for the exact error.
+- Write a script to search the log file using regex to find for the exact error.
-    Report the error into a separate file so you know what's wrong for further analysis.
+- Report the error into a separate file so you know what's wrong for further analysis.

-View log file
+## View log file

 In the /data directory, there's a file named fishy.log, which contains the system log.
 Log entries are written in this format: